-Prior to joining the firm, Mr. Fricke was a partner in the Raleigh office of a North Carolina law firm where he focused his practice primarily on commercial lending and real estate.
-Previously, Mr. Fricke was partner in the Raleigh office of an international law firm.
+Prior to joining the firm, David was a partner in the Raleigh office of a North Carolina law firm where he focused his practice primarily on commercial lending and real estate.
+Previously, He was partner in the Raleigh office of an international law firm.

-Mr. Fricke is listed in the 2015 edition of Chambers USA: America's Leading Lawyers for Business for Real Estate Law.
-He was recognized in The Best Lawyers in America® for Real Estate Law in 2019 and the eight years immediately preceding.
-Mr. Fricke was named a North Carolina “Super Lawyer” in the area of Real Estate by Super Lawyers magazine in 2017 and each of the five years immediately preceding.
+David is listed in the 2015, 2019, 2020, 2021 and 2022 editions of Chambers USA: America's Leading Lawyers for Business for Real Estate Law.
+He was recognized in The Best Lawyers in America® for Real Estate Law in 2022 and the 11 years immediately preceding.
+David was named a North Carolina “Super Lawyer” in the area of Real Estate by Super Lawyers magazine in 2017 and each of the five years immediately preceding.
 He was recognized as a "Legal Elite" in 2009, 2010 and 2011 and again in 2013 and 2015 by Business North Carolina magazine in the area of Real Estate Law.
-Mr. Fricke was also recognized as a Triangle area "Mover & Shaker" in 2009 and 2010 and a “Law Impact Leader” in 2009 by Business Leader magazine.
+David was also recognized as a Triangle area "Mover & Shaker" in 2009 and 2010 and a “Law Impact Leader” in 2009 by Business Leader magazine.
 He is AV® rated by Martindale-Hubbell.*

 Insights View All

 Wake Forest University School of Law J.D.
 (1986)

 University of Vermont B.A.
 (1983)

 ULI Triangle Advisory Board, Member (2014-Present)

 Triangle Area Red Cross, Board of Directors, Member (2015-Present)